vinejs/vinejs.dev/content/docs/guides/introduction.md

 - Has first-class support for defining custom error messages and formatting errors.

-- Comes with an extensive suite of **52+ validation rules** and **12 schema types**.
+- Comes with an extensive suite of **50+ validation rules** and **12 schema types**.

 - Extensible.
 You can add custom rules and schema types to VineJS.
-Not only that, we also make it [super easy to test](../extend/custom_rules.md#testing-rules) custom validation rules.
+We also make it [super easy to test](../extend/custom_rules.md#testing-rules) custom validation rules.

 ---